BA-HanseML/NF_Prj_MIMII_Dataset/modeling/modeling.md

 The resulting prediction is then used as likelihood of a sample being an anomaly.
 These scores are then being evaluated with the ROC AUC score.
 The results can be seen below:

-## Results
+## Conclusions

+### Preprocessing

+Preprocessing the data actually improved model scores.
+It is assumed, that the PCA granted additional denoising of the data.
+The PCA is found to be similar to the ICA in terms of results but faster in training.
+It is also assumed that increasing the dimensionality of preprocessed data with also higher dimension of the Autoencoder will benefit scores.

+### Pseudo-supervised

+The approached is generally promising but the augmentation can be improved in first step it will need more 2d factors and then it needs to be integrated into the training loop like a regulated convolution layer of a CNN.
+But in general, this allows to use supervised algorithm for this unsupervised task and also the very basic approach is creating good results.

+The addition of the pseudo-supervised model did increase the average score of the ensemble.

+### Unsupervised

+The stochastic models definitely have their right to exist within the ensemble.
+The simple models like the Elliptic Envelope did not perform very well but the Gaussian Mixture and Isolation Forest deliver promising results.

+The stochastic models benefit more from denoising the data than the Autoencoder.
+This might be because the Autoencoder in and of itself are being used as denoising algorithms.

+### Ensemble

+In a nutshell the results especially for the low noise domain are quite promising.
+The activation time detection on the sporadic machinery and also the noise cancelling deliver good results.Comparing to the individual model score the combination in an ensemble over all increased scores.

+### Score results

 Putting it all together the following results have been calculated.
-In a nutshell the results especially for the low noise domain are quite promising.
-The activation time detection on the sporadic machinery and also the noise cancelling deliver good results.
-Comparing to the individual model score the combination in an ensemble over all increased scores.

 |            |      | 6dB      | 6dB    | -6dB     | -6dB  |
 |------------|------|----------|--------|----------|-------|